ryjen/ryjen.github.io/content/post/schemaless-database-search.md

 The success of schemaless databases makes a lot of sense in part because of API consumption of JSON and mobile devices if you can get the synchronization part right.

-At [a startup I worked at for a few years](https://www.epactnetwork.com/), I experimented with a **hybrid relational database and schemaless** using [JSON extensions for SQLite](https://www.sqlite.org/json1.html) - the industry de facto mobile database.
+At [a startup I worked at](https://www.epactnetwork.com/), I experimented with a **hybrid relational database and schemaless** using [JSON extensions for SQLite](https://www.sqlite.org/json1.html) - the industry de facto mobile database.

-This was quite fascinating and enabled serving queryable and dynamic data very easily from an engineering perspective without changing to much of the underlying core architecture.
+This was quite exciting to enable serving queryable and dynamic data without changing to much of the architecture.

+Using JSON as a single column for data has some interesting features for hashing to detect changes easier.

+The [JSON merge patch RFC](https://tools.ietf.org/html/rfc7396) makes it simple to keep the data integrity.

 ### Recently

-Not too long ago I read an article from [Uber engineering](https://eng.uber.com/schemaless-part-one-mysql-datastore/) describing how they transitioned from postgres to a hybrid schemaless using [MySQL and JSON](https://dev.mysql.com/doc/refman/8.0/en/json.html).
+Not too long ago an article from [Uber engineering](https://eng.uber.com/schemaless-part-one-mysql-datastore/) described how they transitioned from postgres to a hybrid schemaless using [MySQL and JSON](https://dev.mysql.com/doc/refman/8.0/en/json.html).

+[Postgres also has JSON extensions](https://www.postgresql.org/docs/9.3/functions-json.html) for querying and storage, but I believe Uber went with MySQL for some replication or scalability features needed.

-Databases have introduced JSON a while back and have been around for quite a few years.
+The JSON data types where introduced a while back and have been around for quite a few years.
 They could definitely be considered a stable feature.

-[Postgres also has JSON extensions](https://www.postgresql.org/docs/9.3/functions-json.html) for querying and storage, but I believe Uber went with MySQL for some replication features needed for scalability.

-Using JSON as a single column for data has some interesting features for hashing to detect changes easier.
-The [JSON merge patch RFC](https://tools.ietf.org/html/rfc7396) is critical for keep a json data column up to date.

 ### Micrantha

-This is very inline with what I am doing at [micrantha labs](https://micrantha.com/labratory).
+This is very inline with what I am attempting at [micrantha labs](https://micrantha.com/labratory).

-**Garden** as is is called, is currently an experimental extension that makes it easier to perform basic CRUD using schemaless JSON on postgres (in theory any JSON extended database). e
+**Garden** as is is called, is currently a extension that makes it easier to perform basic CRUD using schemaless JSON on postgres (or any JSON extended database).

-The **Pathway** is a mobile synchronization piece leveraging industry standard protocols in [IoT](https://en.wikipedia.org/wiki/Internet_of_things).
+The **Pathway** is a mobile synchronization piece leveraging industry standard protocols in [IoT](https://en.wikipedia.org/wiki/Internet_of_things) and focusing on data.

-Using IoT network protocols saves a lot of time and have good features.
-They do make sense from a mobile phone device (a thing wih internet).

 The **Nursery** is the web frontend for users.

 ### Onward and Upwards

-Having the flexibility of schemaless, while keeping the tried and tested features of a relational database is quite powerful and exciting.
+I love the flexibility of schemaless with the tried and tested features of a relational database in one package.

-I would like to see a hybrid schemaless DIY offering with paid services for customized relational database and mobile work (scaling, referential integrity, backups), but who knows.
+Using IoT network protocols saves a lot of time with good features and experience.
+They do make sense from a mobile phone device (a thing with internet).

-Even as I move towards [progressive web apps](https://en.wikipedia.org/wiki/Progressive_web_application) for mobile, the [storage api](https://developers.google.com/web/fundamentals/instant-and-offline/web-storage/cache-api) or [indexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) should still grow nicely the garden.
+Even potentially moving towards [progressive web apps](https://en.wikipedia.org/wiki/Progressive_web_application) for mobile, the [storage api](https://developers.google.com/web/fundamentals/instant-and-offline/web-storage/cache-api) or [indexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) should be able to grow nicely the garden.

 ### Disclaimer

-The reasoning is frankly, because I am a hugely egoic when it comes to technology.
-My day jobs typically do not allow me to flex said ego safely.
+The reasoning is frankly, is my day jobs typically do not allow me to flex technically.
+And because I am a hugely egoic when it comes to technology.

-Creating something lightweight and without too much scope by leveraging more open source seems very doable to a solo proprietary.

-If any of this sounds interesting to you, feel free to [ping me](mailto:ryan78j@gmail.com?subject=RE:%20Hybrid%20Schemaless%20Databases) to discuss.
+Have always preferred programming, data, protocols and algorithms to user interface.
+Which is so ironic to a UI focused career.

+A complex and daunting project with little reward and a fun endeavour.
+Micrantha is just a facade to justify my pandemic time.

-But as they say in the music industry: "do not quit your day job!"
+As they say in the music industry: "do not quit your day job!"